The Michigan Early Childhood Budget Tracker was last updated October 3, 2025. A PDF download of this information is available here.

 Child Care

-Executive Recommendation As Passed by the Senate As Passed by the House Conference
+Executive Recommendation As Passed by the Senate As Passed by the House Passed by the Legislature

-Reduces funding in half to $1.5 million for the Infant and Early Childhood Mental Health Consultation program. $3 million continued funding for the Infant and Early Childhood Mental Health Consultation program.
+Cuts funding in half to $1.5 million for the Infant and Early Childhood Mental Health Consultation program. $3 million continued funding for the Infant and Early Childhood Mental Health Consultation program.
+Concurs with Governor.
 Concurs with Governor.

 Continued funding for TriShare Child Care Program ($3.4 million).
 Allows funding for new Tri-Share Hubs provided sufficient funding to support existing Hubs; New Hubs required to increase participating counties or serve statewide employers; MiLEAP must set benchmarks for the hubs to receive funding.
 Concurs with Governor.
-Concurs with Governor and adds language that the department may fund new Hubs provided sufficient funding to support existing Hubs including Hubs funded with private dollars.
+Concurs with Governor and adds language allowing funds to be used for families living in Wisconsin but employed in Michigan.
+Concurs with Governor and House.

-Not included New appropriation of $4 million for grants to Head Start providers seeking to expand services into child care.
+Not included.
+New appropriation of $4 million for grants to Head Start providers seeking to expand services into child care.
+Not included.
 Not included.

 Great Start Collaboratives & Great Start Family Coalitions

-Executive Recommendation As passed by the Senate As passed by the House Conference
+Executive Recommendation As passed by the Senate As passed by the House Passed by the Legislature

 GSRP – Sections 32d & 39

-Executive Recommendation As Passed by the Senate As Passed by the House Conference
+Executive Recommendation As Passed by the Senate As Passed by the House Passed by the Legislature

 $649.1 million Gross ($350,000 GF/GP) to provide universal PreK through the Great Start Readiness Program (GSRP), for all 4-year-olds, including: